reykjalin/afrek/README.md

 ## Start developing Afrek

-Afrek has a separate frontend and backend that both live in this repo.
-To start developing you need to:
+Afrek's frontend and backend have to be served via separate commands:

 ### Run the backend